ncatlab/nlab-content/pages/1194.md

 # An introduction for category-theorists

-One way to look at type theory, from the point of view of a category theorist, is as a _syntax for describing the construction of objects and morphisms in a category_.
+One way to look at type theory, from the point of view of a [[category theory|category theorist]], is as a _syntax for describing the construction of objects and morphisms in a category_.
 This interpretation can be called *categorical semantics*.

 Note that this type of semantics is only relevant to *extensional* type theory; see the section on intensional vs. extensional type theory below.
 Even so, the description given here is a somewhat simplified one, which really only applies to type theories with a [[dependent sum]] operation, which allows us to reinterpret every [[context]] as a single type.

 ## Categorical semantics of type theory {#CategoricalSemantics}

 Given a [[category]] $\mathcal{C}$, we may speak about its **categorical semantics** in terms of type theory.
 The [[syntax|syntactic]] constructs corresponding to [[object]]s and [[morphism]]s are called _types_ and _terms_, respectively.
 The types correspond to objects (with various subtleties), while the terms denote morphisms by using _variables_ to indicate domains.

+### Types, terms, and variables

 * In category theory a [[morphism]] $f$ in $\mathcal{C}$ with [[domain]] $B$ and [[codomain]] $A$